 Roy B. in Alabama had clear biopsies in February and clear cysto in March, and so he gets to experience 3 maintenance BCGs in April.

 Brian S. in Atlanta, Georgia is having a miserable time recovering after BCG with constant urination throughout the night.
 Delayed cysto until swelling and pain diminished, but clear cysto and FISH for the first time - now 36 months in to the process.
+Ronnie in Colorado Springs reports ALL CLEAR for 11 months now.
+No BCG maintenance for him, but cystos every 6 months for a while.

 David F. in England has nearly forgotten about having cancer, keeping himself busy with starting a new business.
 But the deaths of many friends and acquaintances from other forms of cancer serve as a near-constant reminder.
 David and I agree, if one has to have cancer, bladder cancer is a pretty good option.
 Still David notes the effect his cancer experience has had on his day to day life and modus operandi.
 Some good and some bad, and all difficult to grasp or explain.
+HK in Toronto has had several months off after a miserable reaction to BCG.
+He has a cysto coming up next week on Tuesday, April 12, and he would appreciate all your prayers and positive support.
+The real warriors are Joe and Heidi in Washington state.
+He has bladder cancer and she has breast cancer, and they are dealing with both constantly.
+Joe also reports burning and urgency as much as 2 weeks after his final BCG, which is a bit rare and unfortunate, but not "out of family" as symptoms go.
+He also has a cysto next Tuesday, April 12.

 Turning back to what's up with me, as I note that blogs are in general a narcissistic outlet, most long-time readers are aware that I made several quite radical dietary changes - increasing veggies and reducing meat to a 2:1 by volume ratio, going with organics and all natural foods, eliminating pork and shellfish, eliminating (mostly) sugar and simple starches, eliminating all sweeteners except stevia extract, eliminating all preservative-containing foods, eliminating deep-fried foods, adding vitamins and supplements, and even quite reluctantly adding routine exercise three times per week.
 My weight dropped dramatically, then stopped and increased back to around 230.
 Not nearly as bad as before cancer, but still visibly overweight.
 Minor tweaks in the exercise routine made it less miserable and almost bearable, but not something I enjoy or look forward to.
 Net effect has been to hover around 230 pounds (16.4 stone) since Christmas of 2009.
 Although there was considerable weight gain in March as we prepared to do something new.
 So the diet worked to a point, and I believe it has had a significant corollary contribution to my improved attitude and cancer-free state.
 But clearly, while it has made me less fat, it has not made me thin - not that thin was ever the primary goal.